yyanx/CB-TestBed/README.md

 - `Room.removeUser(username)`, where `username` is a string with username of the user.

 ### Build
-If want to build it yourself or if you need to modify the CB-TestBed code under the [testbed/src](testbed/src) directory, run the file `bin/build.sh` or go to the [testbed](testbed) directory and run `cat src/*.coffee | coffee --bare --compile --no-header --stdio > script.js` on terminal.
+If want to build it yourself or if you need to modify the CB-TestBed code under the [src](src) directory, run the file `bin/build.sh` or go to the project directory and run `cat src/*.coffee | coffee --bare --compile --no-header --stdio > script.js` on terminal.
 Now run the CB-TestBed and test your app.

 ### Issues